TheRenegadeCoder/sample-programs-website/docs/languages/wren/index.md

 In addition to filling the object-oriented game scripting niche, Wren has some pretty sweet support for concurrency through a feature called fibers.
 Fibers are lightweight threads which eliminate random context switching.
-In other words, fibers generally only switch when they are told to—much like coroutines.
+In other words, fibers generally only switch when they are told to, much like coroutines.

 Finally, Wren is incredibly fast for a scripting language.
 In fact, the website shares some benchmarks which demonstrate it outperforming Python, Lua, and